Critique: The Secret to Growing Your UX Team Skills

 Critique is when a group of folks get together to discuss a specific designer’s work.
 Often, the designer presents their work, then solicits affirmative and constructive criticism about that work.

-When I talk to folks, they see it as an advanced form of design review.
-They gather in a room and give feedback on how the design could be improved.
+When I talk to folks, they see critique as an advanced form of design review.
+They gather in a room and give feedback on how to improve the design.
 It can be a harsh environment for the person who did the work, having to project a thick skin as everyone’s opinions come rushing by.

-However, when done well, it’s won’t be like that at all.
-When done well, the critique session becomes an educational experience, exploring the designer’s work and what it means in a bigger picture.
+However, when done well, critique won’t be like that at all.
+The critique session can be an educational experience, exploring the designer’s work and what it means in a bigger picture.

 Focus is Key